Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Riemann ZMC examples foliated by timelike circles contained in timelike planes

-\begin{proposition} When $\vec{a}=(1,0)$, the surface is timelike and parametrized as (\ref{52a10}), where the lower integration limit is $q_2$ and the functions $x(q)$ and $m(q)$ are given in (\ref{5mz10}).
-The surface is contained in the vertical slab $\{(x_1,x_2,x_3):0\leq x_1< c\}$ and in the limit $x_1\rightarrow 0$, the surface converges to a hyperbola. \end{proposition}
+\begin{proposition} If $\vec{a}=(1,0)$, the surface is timelike and parametrized as (\ref{52a10}).
+Here the lower integration limit is $q_2$ and the functions $x(q)$ and $m(q)$ are determined in (\ref{5mz10}).
+The surface is contained in a vertical slab $0\leq x_1< c$ and the surface converges to a hyperbola as $x_1\rightarrow 0$. \end{proposition}